Microsoft3/Microsoft3.Github.io/_posts/2018-05-04-how-to-use-powerbi-event-log-analysis-template-with-your-own-events-csv-file.md

 ---
 layout: post
-title: How To: Use a PowerBI template to analyze Event Logs exported as a CSV file
+title: How To - Use a PowerBI template to analyze Event Logs exported as a CSV file
 date: 2018-05-04 20:08
 author: sammykrosoft
 comments: true